 While L&E believes the proposed CTR of 2.0% for fully insured groups is reasonable, reviewing the Company's current level of reserves is beyond the scope of this review.
 Therefore, the results of the Department of Financial Regulation's Solvency Analysis should also be considered.

 Recommendation

-L&E believes that this filing does not produce rates that are excessive, inadequate, or unfairly discriminatory.
-Therefore, L&E recommends that the Board approve the filing without modification which would result in an overall increase of 4.3% (\$19.92 PMPM).
+After modifications, L&E believes that this filing does not produce rates that are excessive, inadequate, or unfairly discriminatory.
+Therefore, L&E recommends that the Board make the following modification: